WayneCrawford/bruit-fm/challenge.md

 1) minimize non-seismological noise;
 2) calculate the seafloor compliance (seafloor motion divided by pressure as a function of frequency).

-The first dataset is seafloor data recorded on the Mid-Atlantic Ridge, the second is synthetic.
-For the first dataset, we include our processing and results.
-The second is a blind test.
+- The first dataset is seafloor data recorded on the Mid-Atlantic Ridge: [download](CHALLENGE/REAL.zip).
+- The second is synthetic: [download](CHALLENGE/SYNTHETIC.zip).

 All researchers are invited to process these data and send us their results.
 All participants will be invited to be co-authors of a community paper comparing the different methods and results.

+Here are examples of processing the first dataset, using the tiskitpy package: [download](CHALLENGE/REAL.zip)

 # Datasets

-## ARC-EN-SUB station 8
+## ARC-EN-SUB station

 8 days of data, sampled at 1 sps, from near the RAINBOW hydrothermal field.
 Lots of earthquakes and a relatively weak infragravity wave signal.
 Data, our processing codes (using [tiskitpy](https://github.com/WayneCrawford/tiskitpy) and results are [here](CHALLENGE/RAINBOW_files/README.md).